MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/overview.md

 This example shows how you can:

-- Specify the table as the [QueryExpression.EntityName property](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.EntityName) directly after initializing the QueryExpression instance.
+- Specify the table as the [QueryExpression.EntityName property](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.EntityName) directly after initializing the `QueryExpression` instance using the default constructor.
-- Specify the columns to return by setting the [QueryExpression.ColumnSet](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.ColumnSet) by instantiating a new [ColumnSet](xref:Microsoft.Xrm.Sdk.Query.ColumnSet) and then using the [ColumnSet.AddColumn method](xref:Microsoft.Xrm.Sdk.Query.ColumnSet.AddColumn*) to add the column name.
-Use the [ColumnSet.AddColumns method](xref:Microsoft.Xrm.Sdk.Query.ColumnSet.AddColumns*) to add multiple columns at a time.
+- Specify the columns to return by setting the [QueryExpression.ColumnSet](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.ColumnSet) using the [ColumnSet.AddColumn method](xref:Microsoft.Xrm.Sdk.Query.ColumnSet.AddColumn%2A) to add the column name.
+[Learn more about selecting columns](select-columns.md)
 - Limit the number of records returned by setting the [QueryExpression.TopCount property](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.TopCount) *after* object initialization.